From Trails to Traffic Jams

 Nostalgia for the old road is general enough to sustain a small tourism industry.
 Local governments have been prevailed upon to erect markers showing the location of the old route to the curious.
 That requires a lot of signs, as Route 66 was renamed and rerouted several times.
 Between Bolingbrook and Gardner for example the original route through Joliet (today used by IL53) was shifted round Joliet via IL126 (into Plainfield) and IL59.
 Bypasses were built at many towns, with the result that some towns have as many as four different alignments of US66 in and around them.

-Compared to Chicago’s old streetcars, the motorbus is in many ways a superior vehicle, being more flexible for one thing.
+Compared to Chicago’s old streetcars, the motorbus is in many ways a superior vehicle.
 Motorbuses appeared after World War I, serving parts of the city not served by streetcars.
 Today they are as ubiquitous as the streetcar once was.
 The CTA and Pace between them operate nearly 3,000 of them.
 City buses have been tested that use exotic fuels and that offer handier boarding, but they vary little in their basics from a design that was pioneered by the Chicago Surface Lines in the 1927, in vehicles designed for CSL by the Twin Coach Company of Ohio which became the standard city bus in the country.

 One of the national icons of the auto lifestyle is in Des Plaines: the first McDonald’s drive-in restaurant in the style that would become world famous.
 Ray Kroc opened the Des Plaines restaurant in 1955. based on a drive-in restaurant he had admired in California.
 That building was razed in 1984 after several remodelings; it was rebuilt to the original blueprints, not as a restaurant but as a museum.
 The reborn drive-in contains McDonald's memorabilia and artifacts, including original equipment and mannequins dressed in the 1955 uniform—a place that will seem as quaint and strange to today’s infants as the Garfield Tavern does to their parents. ●